GraphCode2Vec: Generic Code Embedding via Lexical and Program Dependence Analyses: Introduction

 To demonstrate the importance of semantic embedding, we compare the similarity of three pairs of programs using our approach, in comparison to a syntax-only embedding approach -- CodeBERT, and GraphCodeBERT, which embeds both syntax and semantic, albeit without program dependence analysis.
 Consider the example of three program clones in \Cref{fig:example}.
 This example includes three behaviorally or semantically equivalent programs, that have low syntactic similarity (i.e., different tokens), but with similar semantic features, i.e., program dependence graphs (PDGs).
-To measure the similarity distance in the latent space, in addition to the example code clones (\Cref{fig:example}), we randomly select 10 other different code methods (from GitHub) without any change to establish a baseline for comparing all approaches.
-To this end, we compute the average cosine similarity distance for all 91 program pairs ($\frac{14 \times 13}{2}$) for reference to show that all approaches report similar scores for all 91 pairs (\Cref{tab:example_sim}).
-For all three approaches, the similarity between the ``original program'' and a direct copy of the program with only method name renaming to ``searchLowerBound'', is well captured with an almost perfect cosine similarity score for all approaches ($1$ or $0.99$).
+To measure the similarity distance in the latent space, in addition to the example code clones (\Cref{fig:example}), we randomly select 10 other different code methods (from GitHub) without any change to establish a baseline for comparing all approaches. \revise{To this end, we compute the average cosine similarity distance for all 91 program pairs ($\frac{14 \times 13}{2}$) for reference to show that all approaches report similar scores for all randomly selected 91 pairs (\Cref{tab:example_sim}).\footnote{\revise{The purpose of computing the average cosine similarity of all 91 code pairs is to establish a meaningful reference for comparing embeddings and to serve as a sanity check.
+We expect the mean of the cosine similarity of a set of randomly selected pairs of code clones and non-clones to lie around zero for all approaches (range -1 to 1).}}} For all three approaches, the similarity between the ``original program'' and a direct copy of the program with only method name renaming to ``searchLowerBound'', is well captured with an almost perfect cosine similarity score for all approaches ($1$ or $0.99$).
 Likewise, the cosine similarity of the original program and the ``renamed'' program (\texttt{findLowerBound}) is mostly well captured by all approaches, since they all embed program syntax, albeit with lower cosine similarity scores for CodeBERT (0.61) and GraphCodeBERT (0.70), in comparison to our approach (0.99).

 Meanwhile, CodeBERT fails to capture the semantic similarity between the ``original program'' and the ``refactored program'' (\texttt{getLowerBound}), even though they are behaviorally similar and share similar program dependence.
 This is evidenced by the low cosine similarity score (0.51), because it does not account for semantic information in its embedding, especially the similar program dependence graph shared by both programs.
 Lastly, GraphCodeBERT performs slightly better than CodeBERT (0.70 vs. 0.51), but lower than our approach (0.99).
 This is due to lack of actual static program analysis in the embedding of GraphCodeBERT, since it only applies a heuristic (string matching) to estimate program dependence, it is \textit{imprecise}.
 This example demonstrates the importance and necessity of embedding precise dependence information.